-In relation to the additional component of short-term variable remuneration, this was quantified based on the achievement of Return on Equity (ROE) and the Global Combined Ratio for the 2021 fiscal year.
+In relation to the additional component of short-term variable remuneration, it has been quantified based on compliance with the Global Auto Combined Ratio and the targeted growth percentages for earned premiums and variation of allocated expenses (excluding life savings) for fiscal year 2022.
 In this case, this remuneration component is also closely linked to the Company's performance.

-With respect to medium- and long-term remuneration, in fiscal year 2019, the Medium-Term Incentive Plan

-2016-2018 was settled, the description of which can be consulted in the Annual Report on Remuneration for Board Directors for the 2019 fiscal year, having settled the deferred amounts of said Plan under the terms described in section C of this report.
+With regard to multi-year remuneration, in fiscal year 2019 the Medium-Term Incentive Plan 2016-2018 was paid out, the description of which can be found in the Annual Report on Remuneration of Board Directors for fiscal year 2019, having paid the deferred amounts of that Plan under the terms described in section C of this report.